CBeebies: CBeebies Land

+The fourth reveal on 7 January was that of Nina and the Neurons It was an interactive science lab.

-The latest additions to CBeebies Land was in Spring 2022.
-In December 2021, it was confirmed that Alton Towers are adding three new attractions to CBeebies Land, there was Hey Duggee Big Adventure Badge which has replaced Tree Fu Tom Training Camp.
-Also there was Andy's Adventures Dinosaur Dig which replaced Mr Bloom's Alloment.
-Finally there was: JoJo and GranGran at Home which replaced Charlie and Lola's Moonsquirters & Green drops.
+More additions to CBeebies Land were added in Spring 2022.
+In December 2021, it was confirmed that Alton Towers were adding three new attractions to CBeebies Land, there was Hey Duggee: The Big Adventure Badge which replaced Tree Fu Tom Training Camp, Andy's Adventures Dinosaur Dig which replaced Mr Bloom's Alloment and JoJo and GranGran at Home which replaced Charlie and Lola's Moonsquirters & Green drops.
+On the 8th of September 2025, the latest addition to CBeebies Land was announced, a new Bluey rollercoaster, on the site of the now defunct Postman Pat's Parcel Post.
+It will open sometime during the 2026-2027 season.